 Takes 7 minutes.
 Results delivered immediately.
 Free, no obligation, no vendor agenda.

-One manufacturer was being pitched an AI solution to automate a core business process.
-The vendor was credible, the pitch was compelling, and the owner was ready to sign.
-I asked three questions about their data quality and process consistency.
-The answers made it clear that AI wasn't the right tool.
-Not because AI is wrong in general, but because you cannot layer intelligence on top of broken process and expect it to work.
-What they actually needed was straightforward automation, no machine learning required.
+AI wasn't the right tool.
+Not because anything was wrong with the vendor, but because you cannot layer intelligence on top of broken process and expect it to work.
+What they actually needed was automation.
+Straightforward, no machine learning required.

-We implemented an RPA solution instead.
-It came in at $15K, was operational ahead of schedule, and ran under budget.
-More importantly, it was owned and managed internally, no ongoing vendor dependency, no licensing treadmill.
-The AI path would have cost significantly more, relied on external support indefinitely, and produced inconsistent output from the start because the underlying data was never clean enough to feed it.
+We implemented an RPA solution instead. $6K.
+Operational ahead of schedule.
+Under budget.
+Owned and managed internally from day one, no ongoing vendor dependency, no licensing treadmill.
+The AI path would have cost significantly more, required outside support indefinitely, and produced inconsistent output from the start because the underlying data was never clean enough to feed it.

-I've also helped businesses capture real value from technology when the conditions were right, and I've told plenty of them that they weren't ready yet.
+I've also helped businesses move forward when the conditions were right.
+And I've told plenty of them they weren't ready yet.

 Raphael R. Savastano